frdl/custom-require/README.md

 # Custom require functions and resolvers
 ...todo: Documentation...

 The bot found security issues in this package.
-As it is deprected and was used for tests and browser-side, please do not wait for updates, just
+As it is deprecated and was used for tests and browser-side, please do not wait for updates, just
 **use another package**!

 Summary